isometry/platform-health/pkg/provider/system/README.md

         port: 5432
 ```

 This creates a hierarchy where `infrastructure` contains a `monitoring` subsystem and a database check.
-The nested structure is reflected in the response, with each system aggregating its children's status.
+The nested structure is reflected in the response, with each system aggregating its sub-components' status.